 Registration fee: $50.00

-- Implementation of a six hour wetland dissemination workshop in your parish after completion of the summer workshop.
+• Implementation of a six hour wetland stewardship project for students, teachers and/or community in your parish after completion of the summer workshop is encouraged.

-- Teacher stipend available for summer workshop and dissemination workshop during AY.
+• Teacher stipend available for summer workshop and wetland stewardship project during AY.

 Wonders of Wetlands Teacher Guidebook Numerous Classroom Resources

 Networking with Wetland Scientists Up to 55 Professional Contact Hours